 - Loch view

 Combine an amazing location on the edge of Loch Oich with great homey amenities and you have the Ardlui Lodge!
-With two separate bedrooms, a kitchen, living space, and outdoor porch, the lodge is suitable for solo travelers, couples, or groups.
+With two separate bedrooms, a kitchen, living space, and an outdoor porch, the lodge is suitable for solo travelers, couples, or groups.

 The lodge is located in one of the most popular tourist areas of Scotland, only 8 miles from Loch Ness.
 In terms of location, it doesn’t get better than this as there are lots of hiking trails nearby, places to go boating, and interesting historic sites within close proximity to the lodge.
 At the end of the day, you can come back and enjoy a barbecue or visit a local restaurant in the area.